Vanova/MULAN-ACCENT/README.md

 # MULAN-LRE
-This version of MULAN repository for extracting attribute features from raw PCA audio files from LRE2015 dataset.
+This version of MULAN repository for extracting attribute features from raw audio files from SRE08 dataset.
+These articulatory attribute features (manner and place) are high-level speech descriptive features.
+...

 1. fix path to your installed Kaldi toolkit in `path.sh`
 2. be sure that all your bash files are runnable, fixing: `chmod +x your_file.sh`